nutbred/nutbred/README.md

 I'm a dedicated first-year **Artificial Intelligence** student at the University of Information Technology (UIT-VNUHCM) in Ho Chi Minh City.

-My primary interests lie at the intersection of **Statistical Learning** and **Machine Learning**, especially exploring how these techniques can tackle challenges in **Cybersecurity**.
+My primary interests lie at the intersection of **Statistical Learning** and **Machine Learning**, with an extension on exploring how these techniques can tackle challenges in **Cybersecurity**.
 I hope that one day my first paper will be published in prestige journals/conferences.

 * 💻 I primarily code in **Python** and utilize tools like **LaTeX** and **Typst** for academic work.
 * 📚 Continuously developing my skills in AI concepts and practical implementation.